Saturday, July 30, 2005

 EXTERNAL LINKS

 This site is scattered with links to other sites.
 Kev’s Musings is not responsible for the practices or content of these Web sites.
 All I can say is that I try to keep them tasteful.
 This isn't some college humor site that links to soft porn Web sites.
 You will not find the Paris Hilton video linked to my site.
+Should you feel any of the links are otherwise, please contact me for dispute.

 CONTACTING KEV'S MUSINGS